IBM/continuous-learning-with-watson-ml-and-db2/README.md

 ![Architecture](doc/source/images/architecture.png)

-1. Initial source data is loaded into an IBM Db2 Warehouse on Cloud database.
+1. Initial source data is loaded into IBM Db2 Warehouse on Cloud database.
-2. The source data is then loaded, as data asset, into Watson Studio.
+2. The source data is then loaded, as a data asset, into Watson Studio.
-3. The Watson Machine Learning service uses the source data and computes an evaluation using Apache Spark-as-a-service to create a machine learning model, and saves the evaluation information back to the DB2 Warehouse on Cloud database.
+3. The Watson Machine Learning service uses the source data and computes an evaluation using Apache Spark-as-a-service to create a machine learning model, and saves the evaluation information back to the Db2 Warehouse on Cloud database.
 4. Apache Spark-as-a-service to compute the evaluation.
-5. Feedback data is uploaded to the feedback table in DB2 warehouse.
+5. Feedback data is uploaded to the feedback table in the Db2 Warehouse on Cloud database.
 6. Once the evaluation is done the Watson Machine Learning service creates a machine learning model.
 7. The model data is exposed through an API.
 8. Applications can use the API to evaluate new data and create a new model based on continuous learning.